AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 #### 2.3.2 Custom Bounds

 The lower and upper bounds mentioned in Section 2.2.4 are non-informative and generally only work for simple problems.
 This section gives a brief explanation on how users can create their own lower bounds.
 Creating an upper bound can be done similarly.
-Examples can also be found in the code in examples/cpp_models directory.
-Note that only GetMaxReward() and GetMinRewardAction() functions are required to be implemented if one does not want to use custom bounds.
+Examples can also be found in the code in [examples/cpp_models](examples/cpp_models) directory.
+Note that only `GetMaxReward()` and `GetBestAction()` functions are required to be implemented if one does not want to use custom bounds.
 However, it is highly recommended to use bounds based on domain knowledge as it often improves performance significantly.

-A new type of lower bound is defined as a child class of the ScenarioLowerBound class shown in Listing 16.
+A new type of lower bound is defined as a child class of the `ScenarioLowerBound` class shown in Listing 16.
 The user needs to implement the Value function that computes a lower bound for the infinite-horizon value of a set of weighted scenarios (as determined by the particles and the random number streams) given the action-observation history.
-The first action that needs to be executed in order to achieve the lower bound value is also returned together with the value, using a ValuedAction object.
-The random numbers used in the scenarios are represented by a RandomStreams object.
+The first action that needs to be executed in order to achieve the lower bound value is also returned together with the value, using a `ValuedAction` object.
+The random numbers used in the scenarios are represented by a `RandomStreams` object.

 ##### Listing 16.
 The ScenarioLowerBound interface
 ``` c++